cameron-simpson/css/lib/python/cs/vt/vtrc.5.md

 #### `type = socket`

 A stream store presented via a UNIX domain socket.
+Parameters:

+`socket_path`:
+  the path to the socket, default from the clause name;
+  relative paths are resolved with respect to `basedir`

 #### `type = tcp`

 A stream store presented via a TCP *host*`:`*port* address.
+Parameters:

+`host`
+  the hostname for the server, default from the clause name `port` the port number

 ## SEE ALSO